tiurzm/Friend-Finder/README.md

 # Friend-Finder

-This is an application that finds you a new friend by taking some survey, built using express.
+This is an application that finds you a new friend by taking a survey that was built using express.

 ![Home Page](./app/public/img/home.png)